 Delhi HC dismisses Revenue’s appeal on validity of post-search assessments, made in absence of incriminating material, as devoid of substantial questions of law.
 Revenue relied upon coordinate bench ruling in Dayawanti to submit that a statement recorded under Section 132(4) during the search operation can be treated as incriminating material based on which an addition can be sustained.
 Amicus Curiae submitted that there were no abated assessments, thus, no addition could be made without any incriminating material and there was, in fact, neither any fresh information/material unearthed during the search operation nor any statement under Section 132(4) was recorded which could be classified as incriminating material.
 HC observes that coordinate bench ruling in Dayawanti relied upon by the Revenue was in peculiar facts and does not dilute Kabul Chawla’s ratio.
 With regard to Punjab & Haryana HC and SC rulings in Assessee’s case relied upon by the Revenue, HC holds that SC directions were given after Revenue conducted search; thus, they cannot form incriminating material found during the search.

-Our Partner Sachit Jolly appeared for the Assessee
+Partner Sachit Jolly appeared for the Assessee

 The High Court of Punjab & Haryana: No change-in-law relating to Intermediary taxation; Genpact BPO not an “Intermediary”; Applies ‘consistency principle’.
 The Hon’ble Court restored the order-in-original granting refund in favour of the assessee and directed that the benefit of this order shall enure to the assessee for grant of subsequent refunds as well.